 Finding peace is simply making it a priority.
 It’s a choice in the midst of our circumstances that we have to consciously make.
 When we set our minds on peace, everything else will organize around it.

 Colossians 3:15 reminds us to ‘let the peace of Christ rule our hearts’.
-Peace is to lead our lives and be the director of the performance, not become the
+Peace is to lead our lives and be the director of the performance.

 Rest can come at any hour at even the smallest price.
 Though, it will always require sacrifice.
 We must give up one thing to spend time on something else.